AnacletoLAB/schemalink-docs/guides/user-guide/example.md

 ![7](https://github.com/user-attachments/assets/6c558bd9-e8f6-4b38-8bd0-fc5a02ee71d2)

-The schema can be further expanded by considering other subclasses such as molecular functions and cellular components and relationships between classes.
-The schema can also be enhanced by considering attributes specific to subclasses.
+The schema can be further expanded by considering other subclasses such as molecular functions and cellular components and new relationships between classes.
+The schema can also be enhanced by considering attributes specific to subclasses (e.g. ``activity type`` for MolecularFunction and ``cellular location`` for CellularComponent).

 ![8](https://github.com/user-attachments/assets/ce012b6d-639c-4ab8-be3e-c4db142d6b32)